The impressive new Pixel King Pro and King X, ETTL, HSS, and Remote Manual, flash triggers are now available.

 The Pixel King are back in the game with the King Pro and X, and once again a breakthrough in price for the functionality on offer.

-The King Pro and King X set are now available to purchase from around $149
+The King Pro and King X set are available now from around $140

 Pixel – Website